tomlamphier/argon/content/docs/forms/teki-nidan.md

 your body, fists together at shoulder level about 3 inches apart, elbows out (emphasized as a double strike).
 High blocking step out R, inside block R with L open hand at your R forearm.
 Note: top of R fist faces out.
+Also, your fists travel on a level (not going up, then down).

-2. Step in front L, low (groin) side hammer fist R (bottom of fist), L supporting.
+2. Step in front L, low (groin) side hammer fist R to inside (bottom of fist), L supporting.

-3. Step out R, downward side hammer (bottom of fist) fist R with L supporting at forearm.
+3. Step out R, downward side hammer to outside (bottom of fist) fist R with L supporting at forearm.

 4. L foot comes in.
 Bring fists up the center, together at neck level, elbows out as in (1).
 Turn L, high step with L, L inside block, R supporting.

-5. Step in front R, low side hammer fist L (bottom)
+5. Step in front R, low side hammer fist L to inside (bottom) R supporting.
-R supporting.

-6. Step out L, downward side hammer fist L with R supporting at forearm.
+6. Step out L, downward side hammer fist L to outside with R supporting at forearm.
 Chamber L.

 7. R inside block, R knee, cross R elbow into L hand.